luspi/photoqt/INSTALL.md

 Please note that you probably want to have as many of these enabled as possible as they greatly enhance the experience of PhotoQt.

 #### NOTE
+If any enabled dependency is not found, then it will be disabled automatically.
+At the end of the CMake run an overview is provided with all successfully enabled and all disabled features.

+#### NOTE

 On some systems you also need the *-dev package for compiling (e.g. exiv2-dev - names can vary slightly depending on your distribution).
 These packages usually can be uninstalled again after compilation is done.